strapi/documentation/docs/developer-docs/latest/concepts/draft-and-publish.md

 6. Click on the **Finish** button to confirm the deactivation of the feature.

 ::: tip
 It is also possible to activate or deactivate the feature when creating a new content-type.
-To do so: after clicking on the **Create new collection/single type** button in the Content-Type Builder, follow steps 4 and 5 from the procedure above.
+To do so: after clicking on the **Create new collection/single type** button in the Content-type Builder, follow steps 4 and 5 from the procedure above.
 :::

 ![Deactivate Draft & Publish](../assets/concepts/draft-publish/deactivating_draft_publish.png)